jjr-simiatec/Linux-LTS-for-PIC32/README.md

 # Linux-LTS-For-PIC32

+**To quickly try a working Linux system using a PIC32MZ DA Starter Kit, go to the `release` directory.**

 ## Background

 In 2015, Microchip released a modified 4.2 series Linux kernel to support their PIC32MZ DA series MCU.
 The repository for the PIC32MZ DA kernel can be found here https://github.com/MicrochipTech/linux-pic32.